AidanDai/generator-large-fe/generators/module/README.md

 Example:
     yo large-fe:module user

+    arguments:
+        first: module name, like home, user ...

     This will create:
         app/client/user

-- it can create controllers in batch
+- it can create controllers in batch, when you use `yo large-fe:module home user ...`
 ```

 app/client/user